Fritz Gajewski: Career at IG Farben

-Under the Nazis
+Nazi activities

 Gajewski became a member of the Nazi Party in 1933.
 Gajewski demonstrated his support for the Nazi Weltanschauung during an incident in late 1938 involving a former colleague at IG Farben.
 Gerhard Ollendorf, a Jew, had been a member of the board in the early 1930s but had fallen afoul of Nazi laws and in November 1938 told Gajewski that he intended to leave Germany.
 Although Gajewski wished him luck he immediately wrote to the Gestapo, informing them that Ollendorf was in possession of sensitive information and that it would not be wise to allow him to leave.
 Ollendorf was prevented from leaving until eventually Gajewski relented and endorsed his departure.

 His role as a member of the company's South-East Europe Committee, a post he took up in 1940, made him a regular visitor to IG Farben sites that had been established in occupied and satellite territories such as Hungary, Czechoslovakia, and Romania.
 His position as a Wehrwirtschaftsführer was confirmed in 1942.